SergeyBel/AES/README.md

 This fork was optimized and used by my file [encryption/decryption program](https://github.com/mrdcvlsc/bethela).

-**This is a portable software implementation, no Inline assembly, no SIMD intrinsics are used, it only relies on compiler optimizations(-O & -march) for better performance, expect this library to be slow if you compare the performance to optimized crypto libraries like OpenSSL, and Crypto++**
+**This is a portable software implementation, no Inline assembly, no SIMD intrinsics, so performance won't be as fast as optimized libraries like OpenSSL or Crypto++, it only relies on compiler optimizations for better performance.

+***To get the peak performance of this portable library compile it with the flags ```-D PADDING_CHECK_DISABLE -O3 -march=native```***

 ![Tests](https://github.com/mrdcvlsc/AES/actions/workflows/google-test.yml/badge.svg)